The ALAO Conference Planning Committee invites all attendees to join our pre-conference social event:

 Using Collaborative, Data-Integrated Shelf Reading to Broadly Improve Collection Health and Stacks Management

 Library staff members will present a new shelf reading program designed to collect data according to the library’s needs while assuring the required work was both manageable and within the capabilities of the student team completing it.
-Within the first 6,000 items, over 275 item records have been corrected since August 2021 — 4.6% of the total items evaluated so far.
+Within the first section (Library of Congress "A") consisting of 5,031 items, 118 item records have been corrected — 2.3% of the total items evaluated.

 Remember: Building Displays to Promote a Prominent Collection in the Community